 Portugal's southern coast, the Algarve, has some of the warmest and driest conditions year round.
 Temperatures are comfortable, though you won't be able to swim in the ocean.
 But you will have more of the beach to yourself as the tourists have not arrived yet.

-- The average maximum temperature in the Algarve is 65°F/18°C.
+- The average high temperature in the Algarve is 65 F.

 Douro Valley: Land of Amazing Wine

-- The average rainfall in March in Vila Real is 3.25''.
+- The average rainfall in March in Vila Real is 3.25 inches.